OpenLiberty/iguide-bulkhead/finish/README.txt

 default values for these properties are value=5, waitingTaskQueue=5.
 This means that after 5 concurrent chat requests to the VFA service is reached, the next 5 concurrent chat requests will be add to the waiting queue.
 When a chat request cannot be added to the waiting queue a message is display to indicate all the financial advisors are currently busy.

 The BankServiceWithFallback.java also contains @Fallback annotation.
-The ServiceFallbackHandler.java contains the fallback class.
+The ServiceFallbackHandler.java contains the fallback class identifies by @Fallback annotation.
 The fallback class is invoked when the maximum limit of concurrent requests has been reached and the wait queue is full.
-When the fallback is running a message is display to ask the customer to schedule an appointment.
+When the fallback is running, a message is display to allow a customer to schedule an appointment.

 To start and stop the server, issue the following commands from
 <extract-directory>/sampleapp_bulkhead/target/liberty/wlp/bin: